apecloud/myduckserver/README.md

 - **Standalone Mode**: MyDuck can run in standalone mode, without MySQL replication.
 In this mode, it is a drop-in replacement for MySQL, but with a DuckDB heart.
 You can `CREATE TABLE`, transactionally `INSERT`, `UPDATE`, and `DELETE` data, and run blazingly fast `SELECT` queries.

 - **HTAP Architecture Support**: MyDuck works well with MySQL proxy tools to enable hybrid transactional/analytical processing setups.
-You can route write operations to MySQL and analytical queries to MyDuck, creating a powerful HTAP architecture that combines the best of both worlds.
+You can route DML operations to MySQL and analytical queries to MyDuck, creating a powerful HTAP architecture that combines the best of both worlds.

 ## 📊 Performance